-Select Shared or Private to assign access to a report.
+These two options only display for master administrators (page 469).
+Reports are always private for standard administrators.
+As a master administrator select Shared or Private to assign access to a report.
 By default, Private access is selected.
 Private reports can only be viewed and run by the administrator that created the report.
 Shared reports can be viewed and run by all administrators.

-Saved reports are identified as either private or shared in the left-hand navigation pane.
+Saved reports are identified as either private 💕 or shared 🔊 in the left-hand navigation pane.